Schroedinger-Hat/ImageGoNord-Web/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A tool that can convert your rgb images to [Nordtheme](https://www.nordtheme.com/) palette.
+**A tool that can convert your rgb images to any palette!**

 This repository is:
 - an API hosted on Heroku that is using the [ImageGoNord Python package](https://github.com/Schrodinger-Hat/ImageGoNord-pip) written in Flask;
 - a demo website hosted on Netlify made using the Nordtheme and VueJS;
+- a demo website hosted on Netlify which can convert your image or video into any palette!

 **Are you looking for the python package?**